 Whenever we take any type of cannabinoid-based product, we have a clear goal in mind, which is to experience the effects of the cannabinoid in a way that improves the way in which we feel.
 A product that has low bioavailability is not going to offer the full extent of a cannabinoid’s effects, because some aspect of the product is preventing the cannabinoid from fully absorbing into the body to release its properties as expected.

 Bioavailability matters no matter which cannabinoid you’re working with.
-This means that the rules of bioavailability apply to both cannabidiol and delta 8, and so with both of these products, there are key things you should be paying attention to when shopping to ensure that you end up with as bioavailable of a product as possible.
+This means that the rules of bioavailability apply to both CBD and THC, and so with both of these products, there are key things you should be paying attention to when shopping to ensure that you end up with as bioavailable of a product as possible.

 What Direct Factors Can Determine Bioavailability?